Keyboard shortcuts

 ForEach re-renders the list when the count state changes:

-// Add an item
+// Add an item:

-// Remove an item
+// Remove an item:

-items.set(items.value.filter((_, i) => i !== 1));
+fruits.set(fruits.value.filter((_, i) => i !== 1))

 Conditional Rendering